 In addition to its research and educational functions, the institute provides a research service to local hospitals and industry, as well as to private and government agencies.
-The premise for this program is that the combined resources of the University, Northeastern Ohio Universities College of Medicine and affiliated organizations will often permit more cost-effective solutions than would be possible by an individual or group doing the research independently.
+The premise for this program is that the combined resources of the University, Northeast Ohio Medical University, and affiliated organizations will often permit more cost-effective solutions than would be possible by an individual or group doing the research independently.

-The work of the institute is carried out by faculty of the Department of Biomedical Engineering in association with "members" selected from the faculties of The University of Akron and Northeastern Ohio Universities Colleges of Medicine and Pharmacy, as well as from the ranks of area physicians, engineers and scientists.
+The work of the institute is carried out by faculty of the Department of Biomedical Engineering in association with "members" selected from the faculties of The University of Akron and Northeast Ohio Medical University, as well as from the ranks of area physicians, engineers and scientists.
 The institute and the department occupy the third floor of the Olson Research Center on the north edge of the campus.